bdaf/Medical_center/README.md

   Once record in consent table is created means the consent of the patient to participate in the research project, if the client wishes to quote the decision, record in that table should be removed.

-  Column "is_connected" means that patient has been included in research project and research orders with that consent record can be created.
+  Column "is_connected" and its positive value means that patient has been included in research project and research orders with that consent record can be created.

   If value of column "is_connected" is "false", we cannot create research order linked with it.